Pipding/heapkeep_blog/_posts/2025-03-05-code-analytics-for-snap-flow.md

 | Extensions	    | 6                 |
 | Art	            | 7                 |

 The class with the largest number of connections is `GameRoot` with 12 connections.
-In theory that means I should be able to build the entire level using single room with 12 connection points.
+In theory that means I should be able to build the entire level using a single room with 12 connection points.